 However, we’ve also seen a move towards less cluttered pages recently as increased competition has forced web designers to focus more on usability.
 It is typical in a highly ranked piece of content to see no sidebar at all.
 Many UX experts believe this makes for a cleaner, less cluttered experience for the user.

 Following the latest UX thinking will keep your bounce rate – that is, the rate at which people leave a landing page on your site without engaging – as low as possible.
-Some believe Google is using bounce rates in their algorithms and favoring pages with lower bounce rates.
+Some believe Google is using bounce rates in its algorithms and favoring pages with lower bounce rates.

 Even if Google is not able to access bounce rate data reliably, it is important that users want to stay on your website.
 Again, bring focus to creating an enjoyable experience.